elliotpark410/Work-Day-Scheduler/README.md

 # Work Day Scheduler

-OLD REAME.MD MUST UPDATE!

-The JavaScript Code Quiz is an applicaton that will test basic JavaScript knowledge.
-A player will be presented with coding questions in a multiple choice format and the quiz will have a time limit of 100 seconds.
-Every incorrect answer will subtract 10 seconds from the timer.
-As a developer, it is important to learn new information or refresh your knowledge of a language to continuously grow as a developer.
-One of the best ways to measure your understanding is by taking a quiz and seeing the score.
-The score is important because it is meant to be a numeric representation of your understanding of a topic.
-If you receive a low score, you will know that there is room for improvement and growth.
-If you receive a high score, you know that you have a good knowledge base of the topic.

-The application will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
-This application is interactive because it collects user-generated data and matches it to a corresponding key which returns a final score.
+The Work Day Scheduler is a simple calendar app for scheduling your work day.
+The calendar allows a user to save events for each hour of the day and color code past, present, or future hours.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 <br>